pagkly/Zed/Investopedia3/Understanding Corporate Finance.md

 ### Capital Investments

 Corporate finance tasks include making capital investments and deploying a company's long-term capital.
-The capital investment decision process is primarily concerned with [capital budgeting](https://www.investopedia.com/terms/c/capitalbudgeting.asp).
+The capital investment decision process is primarily concerned with [[capital budgeting]](https://www.investopedia.com/terms/c/capitalbudgeting.asp).
 Through capital budgeting, a company identifies capital expenditures, estimates future cash flows from proposed capital projects, compares planned investments with potential proceeds, and decides which projects to include in its capital budget.

 Making capital investments is perhaps the most important corporate finance task that can have serious business implications.
 Poor capital budgeting (e.g., excessive investing or under-funded investments) can compromise a company's financial position, either because of increased financing costs or inadequate operating capacity.